Arithmetic and birational properties of linear spaces on intersections of two quadrics: Preliminaries

 \subsection{$\bCH^2$-scheme of Benoist--Wittenberg}

-Throughout this section, let \(X\) be a smooth, proper, geometrically connected, \emph{geometrically rational} threefold over \(k\).
+Throughout this section, let \(X\) be a smooth, proper, geometrically connected, \emph{geometrically rational} threefold over \(k\), and let $G_k \coloneqq \Gal(\overline{k}/k_p)$ be the absolute Galois group of the perfect closure $k_p$ of $k$.
 We recall several key properties of Benoist--Wittenberg's codimension 2 Chow scheme of \(X\) \cite{BW-IJ}, which we will use in the proof of Theorem~\ref{maximallinearspace}.

 For such a threefold \(X\), Benoist and Wittenberg use K-theory to define a functor \(\CH^2_{X/k,\fppf}\) for codimension 2 cycles that is analogous to the Picard functor \(\Pic_{X/k,\fppf}\).
 They show that this functor is represented by a smooth group scheme \(\bCH^2_{X/k}\) over \(k\) with the following properties \cite[Theorem 3.1]{BW-IJ}: \begin{enumerate} \item The identity component \((\bCH^2_{X/k})^0\) is an abelian variety, which we refer to as the \defi{intermediate Jacobian} of \(X\).
 Its base change to the perfect closure of \(k\) agrees with the intermediate Jacobian as defined by Murre \cite{Murre85,ACMV-descend}. \item There is a \(G_k\)-equivariant isomorphism \(\CH^2(X_{\kbar})\cong\bCH^2_{X/k}(\kbar)\). \item The component group \(\bCH^2_{X/k}/(\bCH^2_{X/k})^0\) is identified with the \(G_k\)-module \(\NS^2(X_\kbar)\). \item If \(X\) is \(k\)-rational, then there is a smooth projective (not necessarily connected) curve \(B\) over \(k\) such that \(\bCH^2_{X/k}\) is a principally polarized direct factor of \(\bPic_{B/k}\). \end{enumerate} For each class \(\gamma\in\NS^2(X_{\kbar})^{G_k}=(\bCH^2_{X/k}/(\bCH^2_{X/k})^0)(k)\), its inverse image \((\bCH^2_{X/k})^\gamma\) in \(\bCH^2_{X/k}\) is a(n \'etale) \((\bCH^2_{X/k})^0\)-torsor.
 The quotient map is a group homomorphism, so we have an equality of \((\bCH^2_{X/k})^0\)-torsors for any \(\gamma,\gamma'\in\NS^2(X_{\kbar})^{G_k}\).